-This report is the published product of the British Geological Survey (BGS) and describes the results of a baseline survey of the cliffs at Hunstanton, Norfolk, for the Borough Council of King's Lynn & West Norfolk (BCKLWN).
+This report is the published product of the British Geological Survey (BGS) and describes the results of the Annual 2020 and 2021 surveys of the cliffs at Hunstanton, Norfolk, for the Borough Council of King's Lynn & West Norfolk (BCKLWN).

-This report describes the background to the work and discusses the state of the four LiDAR (Light Detection And Ranging) scans provided by the client, and collected by the Anglian Coastal Monitoring Programme (ACM), covering the years 2010, 2012, 2017 and 2019.
+This report describes the background to the work and discusses the state of the four LiDAR (Light Detection And Ranging) scans provided by the client, and collected by the Anglian Coastal Monitoring Programme (ACM), covering the years 2020 and 2021.

-This is a 'baseline' report, the objective of which was to derive a series of surfaces for the four LiDAR scans and to compare them against the earliest scan and to each other.
+This is an 'annual' report, the objective of which is to derive a series of surfaces for the latest two LiDAR scans and to compare them against the earliest (2010) scan, to the previous (2019) scan and to each other.
 A table detailing the amount of erosion, the volume loss and the metres lost over the section surveyed is also included.

-The report provides a brief discussion, with images, of the results of the changes identified, including year-on-year comparisons.
+The report provides a brief discussion, with images, of the results of the changes identified, including the year-on-year comparisons.